1: Give freedom gradually in a confined space

 2: Do not chase your bunny !!!

-This will frighten your rabbit, as if a fox is after this.
+This will frighten your rabbit, as if a fox is after it.

 You may think the rabbit is enjoying the chase, but most likely it is terrified and running for its life.